What to Eat on an Autoimmune + Sjogren’s Diet

 5. Choose supplements wisely.

 Lastly, although I utilize a “food first” approach with nutrition therapy, certain dietary supplements may help manage Sjögren’s syndrome and other autoimmune conditions.
-Like diet, there is no “one size fits all” approach when it comes to supplementation.
+Like diet, there is no “one size fits all” approach to supplementation.

 Two supplements I usually start with include vitamin D, which research suggests may provide protection against autoimmune disease, and omega-3 fatty acids, which have anti-inflammatory properties.
-In addition, probiotics and prebiotics may support gut health as well.
+In addition, probiotics and prebiotics may support gut health.

 If you need help choosing which supplements to take, please get in touch!
 I often find my clients taking too many supplements, many of which overlap.
 This can lead to an excess of certain nutrients and can be potentially harmful.